Early Symptoms of Cauda Equina Syndrome

 • Chronic pain

-All of these can have a severe impact on quality of life for many patients and their families, so it’s vital that diagnosis and treatment are undertaken thoroughly and swiftly.
+All of these can have a severe impact on quality of life for many patients and their families, so it is vital that diagnosis and treatment are undertaken thoroughly and swiftly.
+Following surgery, patients might need physical therapy and other long-term treatments to restore bladder and bowel control or sexual function, or to combat leg weakness or paralysis.

 JMW Solicitors has helped countless people get the compensation they deserve following cauda equina clinical negligence.
 If you or a loved one has been affected by cauda equina syndrome that was caused by negligence, our team of specialist solicitors is here to help.